 Summer’s over, it’s freezing cold, and everyone looks bloody miserable.
 To make things worse, the Art Pavilion are on a mission to reduce us all to trembling messes, a few anxiety attacks away from existential crises.
 Alberto Giacometti, the Swiss artist at the centre of their gloom-fest, would have been delighted.

-The first thing you’ll see at this exhibition is Walking Man I. You’ve got no choice about that, because they’ve plonked him right at the entrance like a spring up skeleton on a ghost ride.
-You might have seen pictures of this, Giacometti’s most famous sculpture, but it’s a startling sight in real life: pencil-skinny at 6ft, he’s wearing the kind of despairing expression most of us reserve for the baggage check-in queue.
+The first thing you’ll see at this exhibition is Walking Man I. You’ve got no choice about that because they’ve plonked him right at the entrance like a spring up skeleton on a ghost ride.
+You might have seen pictures of this, Giacometti’s most famous sculpture, but it’s a startling sight in real life: pencil-skinny at 6ft, his expression is despairing.
 Maybe he’d cheer up a bit if someone told him his net worth.

 That’s a lot of fanfare for the man who stuck to clay and sad-looking portraits while his peers got trippy with Surrealism.
 His work is sober, stark and funereal.
 Which begs a simple question: what’s wrong with us?